-This post may contain affiliate links, which means if you make a purchase through one of these links, I may earn a commission (at no extra cost to you).
+If you buy something through my links, I may earn a commission (at no extra cost to you).

 Old Rag Mountain is one of the most popular hikes at Shenandoah National Park, if not #1.
 It’s a well-deserved ranking and in fact, it’s so much fun I named it one of the top 5 hikes in Virginia.

 The first few miles are relatively easy.
-The trail heads steadily uphill, but the terrain is easy and even in winter the ice could be avoided.
+The trail heads steadily uphill, but the terrain is easy and you can avoid the ice even in winter.
 The mud, on the other hand, was everywhere.

-Eventually, the hard work is over and you’re rewarded with a 360-degree view, at least on a clear day.
+Eventually, the hard work is over and you’re rewarded with a 360 degree view, at least on a clear day.

 Unfortunately, the back side of the mountain was a whole different scenario than our nice hike up the mountain.
 This side remained covered in ice and snow.

 Casual hikers we are not, but stupidly any gear that would have been helpful was back at home.
-Spike or Yak-trax for our shoes would have been a lifesaver and trekking poles would’ve surely helped with balance.
+Spikes or Yak-trax for our shoes would have been a lifesaver and trekking poles would’ve helped with balance.